RandomStudio/rsoss/README.md

 **IMPORTANT DISCLAIMER: THIS DOCUMENT IS A DRAFT (WORK IN PROGRESS) AND DOES NOT CURRENTLY SIGNIFY OFFICIAL COMPANY POLICY.
 IT IS AN EXPLORATION OF POLICIES AND BEST PRACTICES UNDER DEVELOPMENT.**

+## The Why Part
+We need to build our public profile in the Open Source software development universe, which is after all the same universe where all the good developers are - the ones who work for us or who might work for us in the future!
+So, yes, it's part of **employer branding**.

+By improving and contributing to the tools and frameworks that make our work possible, we demonstrate that we are good Open Source citizens (givers and not just takers).
+Call it **Open Source virtue-signalling**.

+Our involvement in the works of others (the list of repos we contribute to) is also a very good **advertisement of the stuff we're interested in and the technologies in which we have expertise**.

 ## Forking public repos (not our own)
 When forking a project to improve/contribute, members (with repo create privileges) should see the option to fork either to their private account or to the Organization: